58 Birds photographed

 Ringed Teal

-A small, colorful duck from South America that often perches in trees.
+A small, colourful South American duck that often perches on branches.

 -